The Piper’s Grip for Irish Flute Players

 Similarly, this grip also applies to the left hand as well.

 In the second image you’ll see a sort of bird’s eye view of which part of the fingers should be covering the tone holes.
 Please note this diagram is just for simple finger placement purposes, the angle of the hand is not necessarily accurate.

-You can also try a hybrid piper’s grip where, for right-handed players, you use classical grip on the left hand and piper’s on the right hand.
+You can also try a hybrid piper’s grip.
+For right-handed players, this means you use classical grip on the left hand and piper’s on the right hand.

 You’ll notice that my own fingers extend over the tone holes when I’m playing, see the video below.